HDav1d/FiveM-AimBot/README.md

 This script automatically processes incoming AimBot logs via a Discord bot.
 If a player accumulates more than two AimBot logs per connection, they are automatically kicked.
 This helps streamline admin tasks and manage potential cheaters more efficiently.

-Special thanks to FiveGuard for enabling the creation of this tool.
+Special thanks to FiveGuard for enabling the creation of this script.

 ## Configuration